zazukoians/schema-editor/README.md

 ### Installing Fuseki

-In the short term, it will be necessary to use the Fuseki1-1.3.0 release rather than the latest Fuseki2 version.
+~~In the short term, it will be necessary to use the Fuseki1-1.3.0 release rather than the latest Fuseki2 version.
 A breaking change has been introduced there in that CORS is now blocked via the Apache Shiro-based security.
 For now the workaround is to use an earlier version (migration forwards should be trivial).

 So -

 Download
 http://mirrors.muzzy.it/apache/jena/binaries/jena-fuseki1-1.3.0-distribution.tar.gz

-Extract this into SchemaEditor/jena-fuseki1-1.3.0
+Extract this into SchemaEditor/jena-fuseki1-1.3.0~~

+Now ok to follow instructions for Fuseki2, for CORS issue there's a fix at : https://gist.github.com/danja/e8ecbf7e51f7a2616122

 ### Running Fuseki